python-social-auth/social-docs/docs/backends/implementation.rst

 ``REFRESH_TOKEN_URL``
-    Some providers give the option to renew the ``access_token`` since they are usually limited in time, once that time runs out, the token is invalidated and cannot be used any more.
+    Some providers give the option to renew the ``access_token`` since they are usually limited in time, once that time runs out, the token is invalidated and cannot be used anymore.
 This attribute should point to that API endpoint.

 ``RESPONSE_TYPE``